 How Much Does it Cost?

 If you hire a legitimate personal injury attorney, it shouldn’t cost you anything for them to take your case.
 Not a dime.
 If they win a settlement for you, they will take a percentage of the gross amount collected plus any costs related to your case.
-This is called a “contingency fee” because their payment is contingent upon their winning your case.
+This is called a “contingency fee” because their payment is contingent upon them winning your case.
 Costs related to pursuing your case are separate and in addition to the attorney’s fees.

 One more note…